 Take care of yourself

-Nobody can expected to be productive when they’re exhausted–or worse, burnt out–so taking care of yourself both mentally and physically is paramount!
+Nobody can expect to be productive when they’re exhausted–or worse, burnt out–so taking care of yourself both mentally and physically is paramount!
 To that end, here are just a few of the things I try to do as regularly as possible:

 - Get a good night’s sleep!
 There is so much research into the value of sleep and the detrimental effects of not getting enough.
 Some people have convinced themselves they can run on a few hours of sleep, but they’re only fooling themselves!
 (I try for at least 7 every night)